MicrosoftDocs/sql-docs/docs/connect/ado-net/sqlclient-support-for-high-availability-disaster-recovery.md

 2. If an application uses `ApplicationIntent=ReadWrite` (discussed below) and the secondary replica location is configured for read-only access.

- <xref:System.Data.SqlClient.SqlDependency> is not supported on read-only secondary replicas.
+ <xref:Microsoft.Data.SqlClient.SqlDependency> is not supported on read-only secondary replicas.

  A connection will fail if a primary replica is configured to reject read-only workloads and the connection string contains `ApplicationIntent=ReadOnly`.

 ## Upgrading to Use Multi-Subnet Clusters from Database Mirroring
  A connection error (<xref:System.ArgumentException>) will occur if the `MultiSubnetFailover` and `Failover Partner` connection keywords are present in the connection string, or if `MultiSubnetFailover=True` and a protocol other than TCP is used.
-An error (<xref:System.Data.SqlClient.SqlException>) will also occur if `MultiSubnetFailover` is used and the SQL Server returns a failover partner response indicating it is part of a database mirroring pair.
+An error (<xref:Microsoft.Data.SqlClient.SqlException>) will also occur if `MultiSubnetFailover` is used and the SQL Server returns a failover partner response indicating it is part of a database mirroring pair.

  If you upgrade a SqlClient application that currently uses database mirroring to a multi-subnet scenario, you should remove the `Failover Partner` connection property and replace it with `MultiSubnetFailover` set to `True` and replace the server name in the connection string with an availability group listener.
 If a connection string uses `Failover Partner` and `MultiSubnetFailover=True`, the driver will generate an error.
 However, if a connection string uses `Failover Partner` and `MultiSubnetFailover=False` (or `ApplicationIntent=ReadWrite`), the application will use database mirroring.